wp-plugins/ewww-image-optimizer/readme.txt

 1. Uncompress gifsicle: *tar xvzf gifsicle-1.67.tar.gz && cd gifsicle-1.67*
 1. Configure and compile gifsicle (we disable gifview and gifdiff as they are not needed): *./configure --disable-gifdiff --disable-gifview && make*
 1. If you have root access, install it with *make install*
-1. If not, copy the binary from */gifsicle-1.67/src/gifsicle* to the plugin folder (wordpress/wp-content/plugins/ewww-image-optimizer).
+1. If not, copy the binary from */gifsicle-1.67/src/gifsicle* to the ewww tool folder (wordpress/wp-content/ewww/).

 == Frequently Asked Questions ==